 Production Reports: In the past visibility of Checker production data was limited to total production per model based on a serial number range production figures.
 The Prodction Reports in our archive, present yearly production by model and option combination.
 Production reports from (1966 – 1982) have been scanned and added to the archive.

 Checker Illustration Manuals: The Logan donation included volumes of Checker illustration, 1964 – 1982.
-The manual are big and thick, it will take years to scan and load, that said we’ll tackle them all over the next 12 months.
+The manuals are big and thick, it took years to scan and load, that said we’ll tackle them all, and they are all up for viewing.

 Thanks to all the contributions from ICTA members: we have been able to build a world class website.
 Again access is available to all and its free.